microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-activate.md

 A fileStorageContainer can be activated by either calling the activate API, or calling any API that mutates the container or its content.

-The application calling this API must have write permission to containers of the respective container type.
+The application calling this API must have write permission to fileStorageContainers of the respective container type.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).